-- High- and Medium-Risk Issues: Every three months until completed, unit management will informally update University Audits on the status of the management action plans.
+- High- and Medium-priority observations: University Audits will periodically contact the department management to check on the status of the management action plans.
 University Audits encourages the units to reach out for assistance or clarification if needed throughout the process.
 At one year (or once the management action plans have been implemented, if earlier), and every six months thereafter until the actions are completed, University Audits will follow up to verify the actions are complete and are effectively managing the risk.
 University Audits will issue a follow-up memo on the results.

-- Low-Risk Issues: Low-risk issues are expected to be addressed by unit management and may be reviewed during our next audit.
+- Low-priority Observations: Low-priority observations are expected to be addressed by unit management and may be reviewed during our next audit.
 However, a status update is not required and University Audits will not conduct follow-up procedures.

 Upon completion of all action plans, a final follow-up memo is issued.
 The Board of Regents is periodically updated on the status of corrective actions that have extended beyond one year.